Why Indian Startups Incorporate in Singapore: Complete Guide

 - Next Steps

-India and Singapore: a Comparison
+India and Singapore: An Introduction

 India and Singapore are important trading partner for each other and their trade relationship is deepening.
 The two countries share a common history, culture and ethnography.
 Both trace their social norms and values to South Asian Indo-Chinese cultural patrimony; both were part of the British empire for a long-period; they achieved independence from British rule around the same time; and both were severely underdeveloped countries at the time they became independent.